ritvikindupuri/XSS-Analyzer/README.md

   <em>Figure 2: The dynamically generated summary and distribution chart</em>
 </p>

-### 2. Deep Analysis & Impact

-For each identified vulnerability, the report provides a detailed breakdown.
-As shown in the analysis of a Reflected XSS flaw, this includes:

-* **Vulnerability Description:** A clear explanation of *what* the flaw is.
-* **Exploitation:** A concrete example of *how* an attacker could exploit it.
-* **Impact:** The business and security impact, such as session hijacking or cookie theft.

 <p align="center">
   <img src=".assets/XSS%20Analysis.png" alt="XSS Analysis Section">
   <br>
   <em>Figure 3: In-depth analysis of an identified Reflected XSS vulnerability</em>
 </p>

-### 3. Actionable Code-Level Mitigation

-The most critical part of the report is the "Recommendations" section.
-Instead of just stating a problem, the AI provides a specific, actionable solution.
-This includes a clear **Recommendation 1: Implement Context-Aware Output Encoding** and a concrete code example showing *exactly* how to fix the flaw using a vetted library like `escape-html`.

 <p align="center">
   <img src=".assets/Actionable%20Insight.png" alt="Actionable Insight and Code Fix">